Ripon Racecourse: Course characteristics

-The course is a flat, right-handed oval of 1 mile 5 furlongs with a sharp bend preceding the 5 furlong run in.
+The course is a right-handed oval of one mile and five furlongs with a sharp bend preceding the five-furlong run-in.
 There is a chute which creates a six furlong straight course.
-The cramped bends and undulations in the straight make the course very sharp.
+The cramped bends and undulations in the straight make the course very sharp, making it a track beneficial to front-runners.

-Facilities

-The course has three enclosures - the Club Stand, Paddock Enclosure and Course Enclosure in the centre of the track.
+The course has three enclosures, which are the Club Stand (the most expensive encolure), Paddock Enclosure and Course Enclosure in the centre of the track.
 Ripon also boasts a permanent giant screen.